Enhanced Early Galaxy Formation in JWST from Axion Dark Matter?: Oscillatons from delayed ALP oscillation

+In this study, we focus on model-independent aspects of the delayed onset of oscillations and elaborate on its implications for JWST observations.
+The generic features are largely determined by two physical parameters: the mass of the ALP particle $m_a$ and a dimensionless time parameter $\eta \equiv m_a/H_*$, which quantifies the degree of oscillation delay.
+A delayed oscillation corresponds to a larger value of $\eta$, compared to approximately $3$ in the SMM.
+The fraction of the field that fragments saturate quickly with increasing $\eta$.
+To ensure that the ALP field is fully fragmented and forms oscillons, we focus on the parameter space where $\eta>40$.

-The fraction of the field which is fragmented saturates quickly with increasing $\eta$, and we focus on the case of complete fragmentation which spans the bulk of the parameter space of interest.
-While $\eta$ and $f_a$ are in principle independent model parameters, for a given $m_a$ and a specified $\Omega_a$ output, they have a 1-1 relation.
+While $\eta$ and $f_a$ are in principle independent model parameters, for a given model with $m_a$ and $\Omega_a$ specified, they have a $1-1$ relation.
 As an example, for a simple, temperature-independent axion potential as used in most ALP models, $f_a$ relates to $\eta$ in the following way~\cite{Eroncel:2022efc}:

 where $g_*$ is the effective degrees of freedom in the entropy evaluated at the onset of fragmentation.
-Throughout our paper, we will assume that all the DM is comprised of the ACs, i.e. $\Omega_a=\Omega_{\rm DM}$, to fix $\eta$, which then fixes the 1-1 correspondence between $f_a$ and $\eta$ for a given $m_a$.
+Throughout our paper, we will assume that all the DM is comprised of the oscillatons, i.e. $\Omega_a=\Omega_{\rm DM}$, to fix $\eta$, which then fixes the $1-1$ correspondence between $f_a$ and $\eta$ for a given $m_a$.

-We assume complete fragmentation, in which case the dark matter is comprised of ACs with typical masses determined by the comoving scale around $k_{\rm osc}\approx m_a a_*\kappa_p$, where $a_*$ is the expansion parameter at the oscillation onset~\cite{Eroncel:2022vjg}. $\kappa_p\sim O(1)$ is a correction factor that contains a mild $\eta$ dependence, as we will discuss later in Eq.~(\ref{eq:kp}).
-The typical mass of the AC can be estimated as
+The main features of the oscillatons can be specified given the $m_a$ and $\eta$ parameters.
+Their mean separation can be determined by the comoving scale $d_{\rm osc} = \pi/k_{\rm osc}$, where $k_{\rm osc}\approx m_a a_*\kappa_p$, with $a_*$ being the scale factor at the onset of oscillation and $\kappa_p\sim O(1)$ a correction factor that we will specify later in Eq.~(\ref{eq:kp}) to incorporate a mild $\eta$ dependence.
+The typical mass of the oscillaton can be estimated as

 where $\theta$ is the Heaviside Function, $\bar{\rho}_a$ is the average axion energy density and is taken to be the average DM energy density today.
 Both $\eta$ and $m_a$ anti-correlate with $M_0$, i.e. $M_0$ decreases as $\eta$, $m_a$ increases.
 For a fixed $M_0$, increasing $\eta$ can accommodate a smaller $m_a$, which can help alleviate the BHSR constraints.
 These axion clusters are produced from the collapse of the axion fields that fragmented at subhorizon scales.